shaussler/TheoreticalUniverse/theoretical_universe/index.rst

 of Élie Cartan's differential forms, along with a systematic analysis of this formulation.

+This websitge was originally intended as a collection of short, standalone articles.
+However, it has grown beyond my initial expectations and evolved into something more comprehensive.
+I’m doing my best to balance both approaches: each article can be read independently, yet they also form part of a larger whole.
+As a result, some material may be repeated across the site.
+Still, I believe the short, self-contained format is better suited to our time.
+The website is designed with both computers and mobile devices in mind, which should ensure a smooth experience on any screen size.

 In 1865, James Clerck Maxwell presented his groundbreaking work, `A Dynamical Theory of the Electromagnetic Field
 <https://en.m.wikipedia.org/wiki/A_Dynamical_Theory_of_the_Electromagnetic_Field>`_